About TADW Teenage Drama Workshop

 - To read more about the history of TADW, please Click here to view our history

 - Students entering 7th – 12th grade as of Sept.
-2013 may attend TADW, as well as June 2013 high school graduates.
+2015 may attend TADW, as well as June 2015 high school graduates.
 The program welcomes those with little experience as well as those with a considerable performance background.
-For those interested in technical aspects of theatre, TADW will offer a technical theatre track beginning in 2013.
+For those interested in technical aspects of theatre, TADW will offer a technical theatre track.

-- 2013 registration will be capped at 80 students in the production track and another 15 to 20 (grades 9-12) in the technical theatre track.
+- 2015 registration will be 80-95 students in the performance track and another 15 to 20 (grades 9-12) in the technical theatre track.
 Registration is handled on a first-come, first-served basis.

 - Students are encouraged to apply and pay their deposit online at www.csun.edu/tadw.

 - Each summer a variety of plays are produced, selected for their value to the community as well as to the performers.
-This year, TADW is taking it one step further and offering a program for participants to learn all that goes into making the show happen.
-Participants will be offered an overview of all things technical in theater, and then decide which specific aspect of theater they want to learn more about: Lighting, sound, scenery, props, costume or stage management.
+This year, TADW will continue to offer the technical theatre program for participants to learn everything backstage that goes into making the show happen.
+Participants will be offered an overview of various aspects of technical theatre they want to learn more about: lighting, sound, scenery, props, costume or stage management.

 - Students entering 9th – 12th grades may attend TADW.
 Students with little experience as well as those with considerable technical backgrounds are welcome.
 After the introductory classes, students will be placed in classes according to personal interest.
 Some secondary schools give academic credit for participation in TADW.
 Check with your school counselor if you are interested in receiving academic credit.